naver/arcus-java-client/README.md

 ## Getting Started

-Maven artifacts are currently on github.
-We are in the process of deploying them to the central Maven repository.
+The Maven artifact for version 1.7.0 is in the central Maven repository.
-In the meantime, add the following repository along with the dependency on arcus-java-client to your pom.xml.
+To use it, add the following dependency to your pom.xml.

 ```xml
 <dependencies>